 Early in Skin and Blister’s lifetime, we won a huge pitch, beating three other high-profile agencies.
 We were chuffed and it launched our agency.
-Roll forward 2 months and the whole business was cancelled.
-For no fault of our own, but it was a brutal situation to be in.
-However, you regroup.
+Roll forward 2 months and, through no fault of our own, the whole project was cancelled.
+Brutal, yet somehow you regroup.
 You find other opportunities and you move forward.
 Some would even say, it happened for a reason.
 Don’t let failure hold you back.

 Network your socks off